 Homework includes all work done outside of face-to-face class time aside from the final drafts of the major writing projects.
 This includes first and revised drafts of the major writing projects, peer reviews, discussion board posts and responses, and other activities outside of class.

 I do not accept make-up work for any homework.
 All homework is due at the time designated on the schedule.
 Late homework will not be accepted and will receive no points.
 Absence, computer problems, or other issues are not an excuse for late or incomplete homework.
-Keep on Top of Homework!
+Keep on Top of Homework! ate No Make-Up No Extra No Late No Make-Up Homework Homework Writing Projects:

-No Late

-No Make-Up Homework Homework

-No Extra Credit

-Writing Projects:

-There are three writing projects in ENG 101.
+There are three writing projects in WAC 107.
 You must submit all three writing projects to pass the course.
 All drafts will be submitted electronically through the Google Docs.
 All projects must be submitted to the site by the due date listed on the syllabus.
 Late writing projects will lose full letter grade one minute after it is due and another letter grade every 24 hours thereafter.
 Writing projects more than 5 days late will receive no credit but must still be submitted.
 Computer problems are not valid excuses for late work.

 Writing Project 1: Reflecting on Who You are as a Writer allows students to think back on past writing experiences and come up with a claim about who they are as writers.
 Students will be required to demonstrate their claim through evidence from past writing.
+Writing Project 2: Evaluation of a Pop Culture Text allows students to choose a pop culture text and evaluate the text on criteria they have determined.
+Students will be required to choose a new text at the beginning of the project and develop criteria for a model version of that kind of text.